tddapps/blog/_posts/2016-03-22-The-importance-of-logs.md

 Although Logging can definitely add some minimal overhead not knowing how your system is behaving can **certainly** impact performance. [^optimization]

 ## Best Practice: Auditable logs
-Properly written logs **clearly** describe the chronological history of every user interaction since she started using the application until she finished.
+Properly written logs **clearly** describe the chronological history of every user interaction since they started using the application until they finished.

-Include in every log message enough information to quickly filter all the related events. e.g. In a web store this would be the `sessionId` in a mobile banking app this could be a unique UUID generated when the application started.
+Include in every log message enough information to quickly filter all the related events. e.g. In a web store this would be the `sessionId`.
+In a mobile banking app this could be a unique UUID generated when the application started.

-Moreover, try to include as much information as possible that would help determine the log line originator such as the class and method.
+Try to include as much information as possible to determine the log line originator such as the class and method.

 ## Best Practice: Log Levels
 Not every log line is written for the same audience.
 A business analyst could make little sense out of a stack trace.
 Some events are written to help engineers diagnose an intermittent issue while others are written to build business performance dashboards.